UVW01/TCP-IP-Networking-Fundamentals-aka-NetPractice/README.md

 Hosts connected to a single Switch form a **Network**, precicely a _Local Area Network_ aka _LAN_, this has the disadvantage of not being able to send data to a Hosts that is not connected to the same _Switch_.

+Switches perform three actions :
+- **Learn:** Update the MAC Address Table with mapping of _Switch Port --> Source MAC_, this is usually done when a Host gets connected to the Switch after this latter was inactive
+- **Flood:** Duplicate and send the frame out all the switch ports _(except receiving port)_, this happens when the _Destination MAC Address_, present in the sent frame, isn't available in the MAC Address Table
+- **Forward:** Use MAC Address Table to deliver the Frame to the appropriate Switch Port

+Switches have MAC Addresses and IP Addresses themselves, the reasong for that is that you'll need to connect to them sometimes, using Telnet or SSH, in order to configure them.

 #### Router
 Routers alow us to connect different _LAN_s with each other, forming a _Wide Area Network_ aka a _WAN_.
 As a matter of fact, a Router may also connect different _WAN_s with each others.